macrespo42/red-tetris/README.md

 ## Presentation

-The game is available [here](http://redtetris.duckdns.org:5173/)
+Ready to play?
+Click [here](http://redtetris.duckdns.org:5173/)

-You can create or join a Room to start playing with your friends
+Red Tetris is a fast-paced multiplayer game where the goal is to be the last player standing.
+You can create or join a room to challenge your friends in a battle of wits and speed.

 ![homepage](./screenshot/homepage.png)